 Differences Between A Sober Escort & Companion

-When looking to have someone accompany a patient on their way home and provide them with support during the initial months after they have gone through a rehabilitation program, it is important to note that there are two types of services offered.
-Sober escorts and sober companions are terms that will often be used in this context, but these are not the same professionals.
-It should, however, be noted that there are cases where sober companions may act as escorts as well.
+When looking to have someone accompany a patient on their way home and support them during the initial months after they have gone through a rehabilitation program, it is essential to note that several types of treatments are offered.
+Sobriety escorts and sobriety coaches are terms often used in this context, but these are not the same professionals.
+It should, however, be noted that there are cases where a sober companion may act as an escort as well.

 Sober Companion Prices

-Sober companion prices vary quite a lot, as there are several factors that need to be taken into account when the services of such a person are utilized.
-In most cases, sober companion cost will be based on a day-to-day basis and will depend on whether the professional needs to reside with the patient or only provide support during the day.
+Sobriety coach prices vary quite a lot, as several factors need to be taken into account when the services of such a person are utilized.
+In most cases, sobriety coach costs will be based on a day-to-day basis.
+They will depend on whether the professional needs to reside with the patient or only provide constant contact, resources, and support during the day.

-Sober companion services will usually range from $750 up to $1000 per day.
-There are cases where these professional companions may charge as much as $1900 per day.
+Sober coach services will usually range from $750 up to $1000 per day.
+However, there are cases where these professional companions may charge as much as $1900 for each contact.
 In these cases, the patient may be more demanding, and the individual may be more experienced.